alexgagnon/big-data-final-project/README.md

 - all facts in the knowledge graph are stored as 3-tuples called _triples_: (subject, predicate, object)
   - i.e. `(Ottawa, capitalOf, Canada)` and `(Earth, instanceOf, Planet)`
 - to avoid ambiguity, every thing is referenced by a URI, typically in the form of URLs (i.e. `<http://dbpedia.org/property/Artist>`)
-- for common URIs, you can define a `PREFIX` short form (i.e. `PREFIX dbp: <http://dbpedia.org/property/>`)
+- for common URIs, you can define a `PREFIX` short form (i.e. `PREFIX dbp:<http://dbpedia.org/property/>`)
 - every statement has 3 positional arguments rhat correspond to the triples parameters
   - i.e. `select * {1 2 3}`
   - 1 = subject
   - 2 = predicate
   - 3 = object
-- variables are prefixed with `?`, e.g. `?label`, and can be referenced throughout query, both in the statement and to select projections (i.e. `select ?label { ?s rdfs:label ?label }`, which returns all entities with labels)
+- variables are prefixed with `?`, e.g. `?label`, and can be referenced throughout the query, both in the statement and to select projections (i.e. `select ?label { ?subject rdfs:label ?label }`, which returns all entities with labels)
 - for each statement, you either fix an argument with a URI or literal, or assign a variable
 - the SPARQL engine will find all matching triples in the graph, i.e.
   - `select * {?s <https://www.wikidata.org/wiki/Q5119> <https://www.wikidata.org/wiki/Q16>}`